There are more things to discover in the sprawling beach community of Cocoa and Cocoa Beach than meets the eye.

 Access to the Thousand Islands Nature Preserve is south of Minuteman Causeway from Ramp Road Park, where you can launch your boats.
 You can also schedule a guided kayak tour through the islands with Adventure Kayak of Cocoa Beach, which you can book online or by calling 321-480-8632.

-Stroll through Historic Cocoa Village
+Take a stroll in Historic Cocoa Village

 Cocoa Village was the big surprise for me.
 On the mainland, off the beaten path, you wouldn’t know it’s even there without somebody telling you.
 We stumbled across it by accident.

-Like many Florida communities, the city of Cocoa is redeveloping it’s historic downtown, encouraging unique shops and gourmet restaurants to locate here.
+Like many Florida communities, the city of Cocoa is redeveloping its historic downtown, encouraging unique shops and gourmet restaurants to locate here.
 And they are.